drudge/n8n-nodes-puppeteer/README.md

   - All Operations

-    - **Batch Size**: Maximum number of pages to open simeultaneously.
+    - **Batch Size**: Maximum number of pages to open simultaneously.
 More pages will consume more memory and CPU.
     - **Browser WebSocket Endpoint**: The WebSocket URL of the browser to connect to.
 When configured, puppeteer will skip the browser launch and connect to the browser instance.
     - **Emulate Device**: Allows you to specify a [device](https://github.com/puppeteer/puppeteer/blob/main/src/common/DeviceDescriptors.ts) to emulate when requesting the page.
     - **Executable Path**: A path where Puppeteer expects to find the bundled browser.
 Has no effect when 'Browser WebSocket Endpoint' is set.
     - **Extra Headers**: Allows you add additional headers when requesting the page.
-    - **Timeout**: Allows you to specify tge maximum navigation time in milliseconds.
+    - **Timeout**: Allows you to specify the maximum navigation time in milliseconds.
 You can pass 0 to disable the timeout entirely.
     - **Wait Until**: Allows you to change how Puppeteer considers navigation completed.
       - `load`: The load event is fired.
       - `domcontentloaded`: The DOMContentLoaded event is fired.